CARAMEL: A Succinct Read-Only Lookup Table via Compressed Static Functions: Introduction

 \textbf{Compressed Memory for Parameter Arrays:} We extend compressed static functions to build a novel data structure consisting of arrays of CSFs, which we call CARAMEL.
 We show that our structure provides $O(m)$ access to rows, memory proportional to the column-wise entropy of the matrix, and removes the need to explicitly store the keys.
 We also provide evidence that an array of CSFs provides more potential for compression via implicit parameter groupings. \\

-\textbf{Theoretical and Practical Improvements:} We improve the existing theory of CSFs in two respects.
-Previously, \cite{shibuya2022space} introduced the idea of storing the dominant tokens in a separate Bloom filter \cite{bloom1970space} to reduce the CSF size.
-We show that the heuristic developed by \cite{shibuya2022space} is suboptimal.
-To address this we develop a rigorous proof establishing the precise conditions when a Bloom filter aids in overall compression (Theorem~\ref{thm:when_does_bloom_help}).
-We also improve the CSF construction process by introducing a greedy heuristic to permute the rows of the input matrix to minimize the column entropies, achieving up to 40\% additional compression for settings like genomics where the order of tokens is unimportant. \\
+\textbf{Theoretical and Practical Improvements:} We improve the CSF construction process by introducing a greedy heuristic to permute the rows of the input matrix to minimize the column entropies, achieving up to 40\% additional compression for settings where the order of tokens is unimportant. \\

 \textbf{Practical Applications:} To our knowledge, we provide the first demonstration that CSFs can be applied to practical applications in a variety of data systems, such as text tokenization, quantized embedding tables, count sketches, genome datasets, and caching search results.
 In these settings, we show that CSFs can achieve a significant reduction in memory footprint while maintaining acceptable construction times and lookup latencies (Table~\ref{tab:csf_space}).
 In fact, we find that CARAMEL can achieve faster query times than a standard hash table (see Figure~\ref{fig:ablations}), which underscores the practical relevance of our proposal.
 We also conduct a case study comparing CARAMEL to a production grade read-only database used widely within Amazon.com, where we find that our proposed method achieves significantly improved compression with comparable construction times.
 Finally, we open source the Python library\footnote{https://github.com/brc7/caramel} we developed for conducting experiments which, to the best of our knowledge, is the first publicly available CSF implementation to operate on general hashable types as opposed to only integers.
 We expect this implementation to be a useful reference for the community, especially in genomics where the lack of a Python module is a serious barrier to the adoption and use of CSF structures~\cite{shibuya2022space}.